 Already chosen a photograph that will look better after digital aging?
 Now you probably want to know what 'retro' options you have: simply turn its colors yellowish or make more complex changes to the texture, use ready-made filters or take everything into your own hands.
 Be patient and we'll answer all of your questions!
 Follow the steps below and apply all these changes to your own photo - a stunning effect is guaranteed.
 Let's get this show on the road!

 Wondering if PhotoWorks is the right tool to make your photo look old?
 Why not make sure right now?
-Just click the green button below to start your free trial and get closer acquainted with this intelligent photo editor.
+Just start your free trial and get closer acquainted with this intelligent photo editor.

 Once you have PhotoWorks installed, it's time to go down to buisness and make your image appear old.
 Shall we?

 What Do We Mean by 'Old' Photos?